-Let R+L Global Logistics be your dedicated refrigerated shipping partner.
+Now that you’re not longer asking yourself how is corn shipped, Let R+L Global Logistics be your dedicated refrigerated shipping partner.
 We will go through all of the steps necessary to guarantee the quality of your product.
 Our customer service team will provide the full scope of services we have to offer.
-We partner with the best carriers to ship smarter ensuring your freight arrives in the same condition it was received, this is especially important for sweet corn.
+We partner with the best carriers to ship smarter, ensuring your freight arrives in the same condition it was received, this is especially important for sweet corn.

 R+L Global Logistics’ family-owned company values and attention to detail ensure optimal planning each and every time.
 We can ship your sweet corn with refrigerated loads or less than truckloads.
 Get a freight rate quote from our team by clicking on “Get a Quote” below or speak with our customer service representatives today at (866) 353-7178.